Chart Color Schemes

 Cranbourne North performs slightly above the national average for education, showing competitive qualification levels and steady academic outcomes

 The area's university qualification rate is 25.0%, significantly lower than Greater Melbourne's average of 37.0%.
-Bachelor degrees are most common at 16.8%, followed by postgraduate qualifications (6.3%) and graduate diplomas (1.9%).
-Vocational credentials are prevalent, with 33.6% of residents aged 15+ holding them, including advanced diplomas (12.6%) and certificates (21.0%).
-Educational participation is high, with 36.0% of residents currently enrolled in formal education, comprising 13.2% in primary, 9.8% in secondary, and 4.8% in tertiary education.
+This presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most common at 16.8%, followed by postgraduate qualifications (6.3%) and graduate diplomas (1.9%).
+Vocational credentials are prominent, with 33.6% of residents aged 15+ holding them, including advanced diplomas (12.6%) and certificates (21.0%).

-Educational participation is notably high, with 36.0% of residents currently enrolled in formal education.
+Educational participation is high, with 36.0% of residents currently enrolled in formal education.
 This includes 13.2% in primary education, 9.8% in secondary education, and 4.8% pursuing tertiary education.

 Frequently Asked Questions - Education